By Doug Saunders, The Sun

 and Joe Nelson, The Sun

-The FBI is investigating possible civil rights violations of inmates at the jail in March, FBI spokeswoman Laura Eimiller said.
+The FBI is investigating possible civil-rights violations of inmates at the center in March, FBI spokeswoman Laura Eimiller said Friday.

 She said the case will ultimately be submitted to the U.S. Attorney’s Office in Los Angeles for consideration of criminal charges.